Kipre/EUDemographyCleaner/internship/siaas/README.md

 print(r.text)
 ```

+### Output

-And the answer in this case will be:
+The output of the aforementioned example will be:
 ```
 ,x,y,z
 1*1,2.143193720191059,5.924951824394656,9.421008315110305